todoforai/one-time-token-session/README.md

-# one-time-token-session
+# BetterAuth/plugin: one-time-token-session

 A lightweight one-time token plugin for the Better Auth framework that generates temporary tokens for existing authenticated sessions.
-Unlike the official one-time-token plugin, this plugin doesn't require additional database tables and works with the existing verification system.

-**Note:** This plugin requires an existing authenticated session to generate tokens.
-By default, verifying a token creates a new session (`createSession: true`).
+And by default, verifying a token creates a new session (`createSession: true`).
+Which automatically sync the useSession() state, so your project auth is simplified!

+So you can transfer login state while not facing with same cookie issues.

 ## Key Differences from Official Plugin